FDA Issues Warning Against Honey-Based Sexual Supplements

 Popular honey-based sexual supplements may not be as natural as you think.

-The Food and Drug Administration (FDA) issued warning letters to four companies that sell honey-based sexual enhancement supplements.
+The Food and Drug Administration (FDA) has issued warning letters to four companies that sell honey-based sexual enhancement supplements.
 The agency found the active ingredients in Cialis and Viagra—prescription meds used to treat erectile dysfunction—in the supplements.

 “Tainted honey-based products like these are dangerous because consumers are likely unaware of the risks associated with the hidden prescription drug ingredients in these products and how they may interact with other drugs and supplements they may take,” said Judy McMeekin, Pharm.D., FDA Associate Commissioner for Regulatory Affairs, via the FDA’s release.